sirmacik/trustcrypto.github.io/pages/mydoc/usersguide.md

 {% include image.html file="image72.png" max-width="624" %}

 {% include image.html file="image23.png" max-width="602" %}

+#### Test a Slot {#test-a-slot}

+Once you set your desired account information to a slot then try it out by going to the login page, clicking in the login field, and pressing the corresponding button on the OnlyKey.

+***Common issues:***

+*   ***The password is entered before page loads.***
+    *   *Set the delay, usually 2-3 seconds works well but this may not be enough time for slow web pages or slow internet connections.*
+*   ***There is a Captcha required sometimes after password***
+    *   *You can either set the delay to a high value like 9 seconds to give yourself time to enter this or select None.
+Selecting None means that the password is entered but not submitted so you have time to enter additional information.*
+*   ***Everything works fine but I really wish it typed faster.***
+    *   *You can adjust the type speed in [preferences.](#configurable-keyboard-type-speed)*

 **These examples illustrate how to use OnlyKey in two real world scenarios.
 A key takeaway here is that you can configure OnlyKey to automatically do what you would normally do manually.
 Any combination of the fields shown in the slot configuration may be used or not used to fit login format.**